 Municipal Bond Brokerage Services:

 - Muni Bond Retail Services – We are a full service Municipal Bond brokerage firm offering fixed income advice, competitive bond trading, and superb customer service.

 - Muni Bond Underwriting

 Alamo Capital offers primary and secondary liquidity on Municipal bonds and offerings can be found on BOLTS.
-To view our BOLTS (Bonds On-Line Trading System) inventory please click here.
+To view our Bond On-Line Trading System inventory, please click here.

 Contact a Municipal Bond Specialist:

-Disclosure of tax consequences of placeing tax-free municipal securities into a qualified account
+Disclosure of tax consequences of placing tax-free municipal securities into a qualified account

 The placement of tax-free municipal securities into a qualified account is deemed to be an anomaly because (1) historically the yield on tax-free municipal securities is less than the yield on taxable securities, (2) the normally lower yield on municipal securities is justified by comparing its yield to the after-tax yield on taxable securities, and (3) the tax-free benefit is lost when “tax-free” securities are placed into a qualified account.
 The interest received from a “tax-free” security is taxed at ordinary income tax rates at the time it is withdrawn from the qualified account.
 Therefore the normal rule is that, given a choice, tax-free securities should be placed in a non-qualified account to retain their tax-free treatment.